Aliases for CYP2U1 Gene

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 This enzyme is a hydroxylase that metabolizes arachidonic acid, docosahexaenoic acid, and other long chain fatty acids. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CYP2U1 Gene

 CYP2U1 (Cytochrome P450 Family 2 Subfamily U Member 1) is a Protein Coding gene.
-Diseases associated with CYP2U1 include Spastic Paraplegia 56, Autosomal Recessive and Paraplegia.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and acetone degradation I (to methylglyoxal).
+Diseases associated with CYP2U1 include Spastic Paraplegia 56, Autosomal Recessive and Seizure Disorder.
+Among its related pathways are acetone degradation I (to methylglyoxal) and Arachidonic acid metabolism.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP2R1.
+An important paralog of this gene is CYP2D6.

 UniProtKB/Swiss-Prot Summary for CYP2U1 Gene